matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 in the [Use case specific considerations/MatrixRTC](#use-case-specific-considerations) section, because they are not part of this proposal.

-The proposal here allows a Matrix client to schedule a "hangup" state event to be sent after a specified time period.
+This proposal enables a Matrix client to schedule a "hangup" state event to be sent after a specified time period.
-The client can then periodically restarts the timer whilst it is running.
+The client can then periodically restarts the timer whilst it the client is running.
 If the client is no longer running or able to communicate then the timer would expire and the homeserver would send the "hangup" event on behalf of the client.

-The client can then periodically restart the timer whilst it is running.
-If the client is no longer running or able Such an arrangement can also be described as a "heartbeat" mechanism.
+Such an arrangement can also be described as a "heartbeat" mechanism.
 The client sends a "heartbeat" to the homeserver in the form of a "restart" of the delayed event to keep the call "alive".
-If the homeserver does not receive a "heartbeat" then it will automatically send the "hangup" event for the client.
+The homeserver will automatically send the "hangup" if it does not receive a "heartbeat".

 ## Proposal